tsokac2/newirishlife/README.md

     * Product Category (action link)

 ## PRODUCT DETAILS
-A section for each individual product and call-to-action buttons.
+A section for each product and call-to-action buttons.

 Formatted in four main profile sections:
 * Categories menu including a search input field.